kawa-kokosowa/sappho/CONTRIBUTING.md

   * Avoid modifying foreign objects inside of a different object
   * Use `etc/pre-commit` git hook

+I like to think of an object as a data structure, so I make my `__init__()` method accept only its data structure, it itself does not construct the data/ data structure.
+There are class methods for constructing said data structure/data, and methods for manipulating it, navigating it.
+Think of a tile map; it's inherently a 2D grid of tiles, so the data structure is a 2d list of tile objects.
+Your `__init__()` method should be exclusively assignment statements, with at most basic calculations being performed.

 ## Acceptance criteria for pull requests

 First you'll want to make a branch that identifies the set of changes